ccsuehara/bolivia_labor/README.md

 Therefore, we invite your inputs and collaboration in holding us accountable to the people whose stories we try to tell and filling our blindspots as non-Bolivians.

 ## Vision
+This project is currently under development.
+We will continue to fill in the remaining pages in the shiny app and make small adjustments.
+In the future, we envision this type of analytics being broadly applicable to fields like social protection policy targeting, social inclusion, monitoring & evaluation, etc.

+To take a step back, we see our work as part of the obra of a long lineage of contributions made by researchers and policymakers dedicated to equity and justice globally.
+We hope our contribution, however small, serves as a demonstration of how data could be mobilized to elevate grassroots stories using relatively simple statistical methods and visualization techniques.
+This is our attempt to excavate data's potential as a bridge to better democracy.